Over 1,000 new apps are added daily to App Store.

 To keep your iOS apps in the App Store, you’ll need to renew your membership every year.

-Takeaways On How To Submit Your App To App Store And Google Play
+Takeaways On How To Upload An App To The App Store

-Your app also needs to adhere to specific Android and iOS guidelines and go through a review process that will either approve or decline the app, which is why it’s important to adhere to the step-by-step process.
+Your app needs to adhere to specific iOS guidelines and go through a review process that will either approve or decline the app, which is why it’s important to adhere to the step-by-step process.